 - A. Scope of Agreement.
-This Agreement applies to all Statewide Opioid Settlement Agreements entered into with an Opioid Supply Chain Participant on or after June 1, 2021. - B. Allocation and Distribution of Funds for Restitution and Abatement.
-Opioid Settlement Funds from each Settlement shall be allocated and distributed as follows: - 1.
-17.5% to the State of New York, unless not in accordance with state.
+This Agreement applies to the Premium Payment Portion of the New York Teva Opioids Settlement Agreement. - Allocation and Distribution of Funds for Restitution and Abatement.
+Opioid Settlement Funds from the Premium Payment Portion of the New York Teva Opioids Settlement Agreement shall be allocated and distributed as follows: - 1.
+17.5% to the State of New York (unless not in accordance with state law).
 The Office of the Attorney General shall have the discretion to allocate a portion of these funds to local governments not listed in the annexed allocation chart. - 2.
 16.39% to the Lead State Agency to be placed in the Opioid Settlement Fund for Regional Spending on Approved Uses.
-In combination, the amount of Regional Spending of the Opioid Settlement Fund committed to cities other than New York City with a 2020 population of more than 90,000 shall not be less than 1.89% of the total Opioid Settlement Funds. - 3.
-20% to the Lead State Agency to be placed in the Opioid Settlement Fund for Discretionary Spending on Approved Uses and for Administration of the Opioid Settlement Fund. - 4.
-5.4% to the Direct Share Subdivisions as "Direct Unrestricted Funds." - 5.
-5.4% to the Direct Share Subdivisions for spending on Approved Uses ("Direct Restricted Funds"). - 6.
-6.68% to the County of Nassau for spending on Approved Uses.
+In combination, the amount of Regional Spending of the Opioid Settlement Fund committed to the Large New York Cities shall not be less than 1.89% of the total Opioid Settlement Funds and the amount of Regional Spending of the Opioid Settlement Fund committed to the other litigating municipalities listed in Schedule C shall not be less than 0.34% of the total Opioid Settlement Funds. - 3.
+22.89% to the Lead State Agency to be placed in the Opioid Settlement Fund for Discretionary Spending on Approved Uses and for Administration of the Opioid Settlement Fund. - 4.
+7.98% to the Direct Share Subdivisions as "Direct Unrestricted Funds".

-- 7. 8.63% to the County of Suffolk for spending on Approved Uses. - 8.
-20% to the City of New York for spending on Approved Uses. - C. Redistribution in Certain Situations.
+- 5. 9.75% to the Direct Share Subdivisions for spending on Approved Uses ("Direct Restricted Funds"). - 6.
+0.69% to the Large New York Cities for spending on Approved Uses ("Large New York Cities Restricted Funds"). - 7.
+24.80% to the City of New York for spending on Approved Uses.

+- Redistribution in Certain Situations.
 In the event a New York Subdivision merges, dissolves, or ceases to exist, the allocation percentage for that New York Subdivision shall be redistributed equitably based on the composition of the successor New York Subdivision.
-If a New York Subdivision for any reason is excluded from a specific Settlement, including because it does not execute a release as required by Section III.A, the allocation percentage for that New York Subdivision pursuant to Sections II.B.4 and 5 shall be redistributed equitably among the participating New York Subdivisions. - D. Direct Payment of Certain Funds.
-All Opioid Settlement Funds allocated to the Direct Share Subdivisions, the Counties of Nassau and Suffolk, and the City of New York pursuant to Sections II.B.4, 5, 6, 7 and 8 shall be paid directly and as promptly as reasonably practicable by the Opioid Supply Change Participant or settlement fund administrator(s) to the Direct Share Subdivisions, the Counties of Nassau and Suffolk, and the City of New York. - E. Attorneys' Fees and Expenses.
-Unless state law or the applicable Statewide Opioid Settlement Agreement provides otherwise, Attorneys' fees and expenses will be determined and paid according to each Direct Share Subdivision's and New York Subdivision's contracts with its respective counsel.
-This does not prevent counsel for New York subdivisions to agree to recover solely from: (1) the common benefit and contingency fee funds if established pursuant to settlements with Opioid Supply Chain Participants; or (2) payment of attorneys' fees and costs directly from Opioid Supply Chain Participants.
+If a New York Subdivision for any reason is excluded from a specific Settlement, including because it does not execute a release as required by Section III.A, the allocation percentage for that New York Subdivision pursuant to Sections II.B.4, 5 and/or 6 shall be redistributed equitably among the participating New York Subdivisions. - D. Direct Payment of Certain Funds.
+All Opioid Settlement Funds allocated to the Direct Share Subdivisions, the Large New York Cities and the City of New York pursuant to Sections II.B.4, 5, 6 and 7 shall be paid directly and as promptly as reasonably practicable by Teva or the settlement fund administrator(s) to the Direct Share Subdivisions, the Large New York Cities, and the City of New York.